Shooting victim, 7, dies from injuries; family seeks justice - NewsBreak

 Shooting victim, 7, dies from injuries; family seeks justice

-(WJET/WFXP/ YourErie.com ) — One family is seeking justice after a 7-year-old boy was shot in the head on Downing Avenue Thursday evening.
+(WJET/WFXP/ YourErie.com ) — One family is seeking justice after a seven-year-old boy was shot in the head on Downing Avenue Thursday evening.

 We spoke with family members of the victim who are still in shock, and say they need answers.